fabianoad/atm-kata-xp-farm/NOTES.md

 6 - send a value(500) between 1 and 1500 and atm function should return a specific number of bank notes(1) [ success ]

 end of pomodoro #1

+pomodoro #2 - 30min

+1 - give a value of 30 and atm function should return 2 [ failed ]

+2 - give a value of 30, check if it's possible to withdraw based on available bank notes and atm function should return 2.
+Code refactored [ success ]